quandang08/E-Commerce-Java-Spring/README.md

 🖥 Architecture
 The system uses Microservices Architecture with core services like:

-Auth Service: User authentication and access management.
+Customer Service: User authentication and access management.

 Product Service: Manages products and categories.